green-fox-academy/Luzkix/README.md

 #**Note: Before I started with the full course I participated on a month lenght Green Fox coding camp which focused on html and basics of JavaSript :**

 https://github.com/Luzkix/luzkix.github.io - actually a web presentation of exercises completed within StayHome coding camp.
-You can directly access the presentation using this link: https://luzkix.github.io
+You can directly access the web presentation using this link: https://luzkix.github.io